mattermost/docs/source/developer/mobile-developer-setup.rst

 - Finally, restart your Mattermost Push Proxy server, and your app should start receiving push notifications.

-Overriding assets & White labeling
+Overriding Assets & White Labeling
 -----------------------------------

-We've made it easy to white label the mobile app and to replace override the assets used, however, you have to `Build your own app from source`_.
+We've made it easy to white label the mobile app and to replace override the assets used, however, you have to `Build Your Own App from Source`_.

 If you look at the `Project Directory Structure`_, you'll see that there is an assets folder containing a base folder with assets provided by Mattermost.
 These include localization files, images and a release folder that optionally contains the icons of the app when building in release mode.